BloomwareDevelopment/Bloomware-Lite/README.md

 </div>

 # 🛠️ Bloomware
-Bloomware is a free Minecraft anarchy utility mod for 1.16+ (current version is 1.18.1)
+Bloomware is a paid utility mod for Minecraft 1.18+ versions This is free version, feel free to contribute

 We have a Discord server - [Discord](https://discord.gg/D4G7JN5d7m)